 - Another good reason to ditch the retractable lead is that it is quite simply bad psychology to let your dog charge on ahead of you.
 As his mentor, he should be looking to you for leadership and you can’t guide him if you are lagging behind, he is also more likely to show territorial behavior if he is the scout party.

-- Also worth noting, is that in terms of safety, even manufacturers of these products don’t have much faith in them, whilst the leads are supposed to withstand the weight of your dog, manufacturers of these products will accept no responsibility if the cord snaps or the handle breaks, nor will they accept liability for any injury caused to your dog or you, under any circumstances.
+- It's also worth noting that in terms of safety, even manufacturers of these products don’t have much faith in them; whilst the leads are supposed to withstand the weight of your dog, manufacturers of these products will accept no responsibility if the cord snaps or the handle breaks, nor will they accept liability for any injury caused to your dog or you, under any circumstances.
 Don’t believe me?
 You only have to read the disclaimer that comes with it.

 In 2007, a survey in the USA recorded 16,564 accidents involving retractable leads.
-Injuries to people ranged from burns and cuts to full amputations, 10.5% involving children under the age of Ten.— www.dogsnet.org
+Injuries to people ranged from burns and cuts to full amputations, 10.5% involving children under the age of Ten.

-- If you need any further reasons to avoid these leads like the plague, lets talk about safety.
-Firstly, safety to your own dog.
-The retractable lead allows your dog to walk up to 26 feet ahead of you, behind you… and to the side of you.
+- If you need any further reasons to avoid these leads like the plague, let's talk about safety.
+Firstly, safety for your own dog.
+The retractable lead allows your dog to walk up to 26 feet ahead of you, behind you . . . and to the side of you.
 That means that if you are walking along the road with the lead extended more than a couple of feet, there is nothing you can do to stop your dog if he decides to dart out in front of traffic.

 - It is not uncommon for dogs to cause injuries to themselves while using the leads either, mostly by sprinting away from you and getting a painful jolt to the neck as they suddenly find the end of the lead.
 Reports include injuries to neck, spine and trachea.

-In 2015, 59 year old Anthony Steel was awarded £65,000 in damages after suffering multiple injuries, including permanent hearing damage and fractured ribs, when his bicycle became entangled with a retractable lead.— www.express.co.uk
+In 2015, 59 year old Anthony Steel was awarded £65,000 in damages after suffering multiple injuries, including permanent hearing damage and fractured ribs, when his bicycle became entangled with a retractable lead.

 - What if your dog gets in some bother with another dog, in this instance the lead might actually make matters worse.
 Just imagine a situation where another dog has approached to say hello, a couple of quick sniffs and both dogs could easily become entwined in the extended cord.
 Now unable to behave normally, the situation could quickly escalate and become dangerous, and not just to the dogs, but also to the people that will be frantically trying to untangle and free them.